PageView and Click ID

 Learn how AnyTrack tracks page views automatically and how to generate the atclid Click ID variable for use in forms, links, or CRM integrations.
 Covers the atclid command, callback syntax, Google Tag Manager setup, and the atclidToUrl method for appending the Click ID to page URLs.

-PageView events track every page load, building a complete picture of the customer journey.
-The AnyTrack Tag automatically captures page views and enriches them with UTM parameters, traffic source, and session data.
-Ad platforms use this journey data to understand what content and messaging drives conversions.
+PageView events build a complete picture of the customer journey.
+Ad platforms use this journey data — combined with Event Attributes and AnyTrack's standard events — to understand what content and messaging drives conversions.

 The atclid and atclidToUrl commands below require JavaScript knowledge.
 If you are not comfortable with code, share this guide with your developer.